We are updating the website. If you experience any problems, try again later or contact us. Contact

 Submitting a Danish declaration online

 If you pay tax in Denmark, you must also declare tax there.
-In the beginning of March, you will find your tax assessment notice (årsopgørelse) online in TastSelv on Skattestyrelsen's website.
+In March, you will find your tax assessment notice (årsopgørelse) online in TastSelv on Skattestyrelsen's website.
 Here you will also find information about what fields you need to fill in.
 You can find further information on how to fill in your Danish tax declaration at Øresunddirekt when the declaration time approaches.

 Read our Guide to the Danish tax assessment